shyiko/electron-har/readme.md

 A command-line tool for generating [HTTP Archive (HAR)](http://www.softwareishard.com/blog/har-12-spec/) (based on [Electron](http://electron.atom.io/)).

-The data you get is identical to "Save All as HAR" from the Network pane of Developer Tools in Chromium.
+The data you get is identical to "Chromium -> Developer Tools -> Network pane -> Save All as HAR".

 ## Installation

 ```sh
 npm install -g electron-har
 ```

+> In order for Electron to work on Debian/Ubuntu (specifically on Debian 8/Ubuntu 12.04) following packages have to be installed `libgtk2.0-0 libgconf-2-4 libasound2 libxtst6 libxss1 libnss3`.

 ## Usage